jQuery Animate on Click: Button, Link and other Elements

 });

-In the animation parameter, you may specify different available animations like in above example I used “tick”.
+In the animation parameter, you may specify different available animations as in the above example I used “tick”.
 In this example, I used “cross”.
 Similarly, you may use the default, signal and shoot as well.

-See example below with other animations and different colors.
+See the example below with other animations and different colors.

-See the example online where I used the default, signal and shoot values for animation parameter.
+See the example below where I used the default, signal, and shoot values for the animation parameter.

 Code: